UK finance minister Hunt vows to win back financial market trust | Business

 UK finance minister Hunt vows to win back financial market trust

+Prime Minister Truss appointed Hunt on Friday in an attempt to rescue her leadership as confidence in her ability to run the country drained away within both her own Conservative Party and international financial markets.
+Sunday's newspapers were rife with stories of plans to replace her.

-New finance minister Jeremy Hunt promised to win back Britain's economic credibility by accounting for every penny of the government's tax and spending plans, while insisting that his boss Prime Minister Liz Truss remained in overall charge.
-Truss appointed Hunt on Friday in an attempt to rescue her leadership as confidence in her ability to run the country drained away within both her own Conservative Party and international financial markets.
+New finance minister Jeremy Hunt promised to win back Britain's economic credibility by fully accounting for the government's tax and spending plans, while insisting his boss Liz Truss remained in charge of the country.
+Prime Minister Truss appointed Hunt on Friday in an attempt to rescue her leadership as confidence in her ability to run the country drained away within both her own Conservative Party and international financial markets.

 Britain's economy is at risk of going into recession at the same time as the Bank of England is raising interest rates to control soaring inflation.
-Bank of England Governor Andrew Bailey said on Saturday he thought a big increase in interest rates would be needed in early November.
-Truss - who won the leadership of the Conservative Party barely a month ago after promising to slash taxes - fired Kwarteng on Friday and has ditched key parts of the programme they agreed together.
+Bank Governor Andrew Bailey said on Saturday he thought a big rate hike would be needed in early November.
+Truss - who became Conservative Party leader just 41 days ago after promising to slash taxes - fired Kwarteng on Friday and has ditched key parts of the programme they agreed together.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)